drwoods720/pmet/README.md

 //Coming soon™//

 ## Running
-After installation running EvE is pretty straightforward.
+After installation, running EvE is straightforward.
-1. Place all files you wish to process in a dedicated directory.
-(Importation is done by file name so any file structure within this directory will work.)
+1. **Input Directory** Place all files to process in a dedicated input directory.
+Import is done by file name so any directory structure is fine.
-2. Decide on an output directory.
-This should be separate from the input directory.
-If no output directory is specified one will be automatically created in the same directory as the input directory.
+2. **Output Directory** Create a directory for the outputted files.
+If no output directory is specified one will be created alongside the input directory.
+3. **Run EvE** with the following command:

-3. Run EvE like so: `python eve.py -i [your input directory] -o [your output directory]`
+`python eve.py -i [your input directory] -o [your output directory]`

-You can optionally set the number of parallel workers to use with the '-w' flag.
+Optionally, use the '-w' flag to set the number of parallel workers.
+If unset the default is 4.

 ## Auto Importer
-The import works by first looking for all files ending in ".tif"
+The importer works by first looking for all files ending in ".tif"

 Then finds all annotation files ending in .geojson containing the same image name